jtamames/In-situ-metagenomics/README.md

 A Priming Kit is shipped with the Rapid Barcoding kit.
 You need it to prime the flow cell.
 This is usually done simultaneously to library preparation.
 The protocol can be found [here](https://community.nanoporetech.com/docs/prepare/library_prep_protocols/rapid-barcoding-sequencing-sqk-rbk004/v/rbk_9054_v2_revaf_14aug2019/priming-and-loading-the-sp?devices=minion)

+First, install [MinKNOW](https://nanoporetech.com/about-us/news/introducing-new-minknow-app) in the laptop.
+This is the ONT software managing the MinION.
 Almost any laptop is suitable for managing the sequencing, altough a high-performance one is advisable.
 RAM memory is critical for the subsequent analysis, no less than 16 Gb is reccomended, and the more the better.
 Number of cores is also important, I would reccomend eigth.
 And you would need storage capacity for storing results.
-Take into account that Minkown
+Take into account that MinKNOW will require a minimum amount of storage to start the sequencing (around 100 Gb).
+If the laptop has a GPU, much better, because this will increase a lot the basecalling performance.

+MinKNOWN needs internet connection because it downloads some data at the beginning of the run.
+If you are planning to do sequencing in the wild, you will need to set up MinKNOWN to work wth no internet connectivity.
+In order to change your Linux version of MinKNOW to the offline version, do the following:

+    1.Install latest version of the software.
+    2.Disable the WiFi to prevent connection after restarting.
+    3.Shutdown the computer/device
+    4.Remove the ethernet cable
+    5.Power on the computer/device
+    6.Open a terminal and run the following commands sudo /opt/ont/minknow/bin/config_editor --filename /opt/ont/minknow/conf/sys_conf --conf system --set on_acquisition_ping_failure=ignore
+    7.Restart the MinKNOW service by running the following commands. sudo systemctl daemon-reload
+        sudo systemctl enable minknow
+        sudo systemctl start minknow
+    8.Shutdown the computer/device
+    9.Power on the computer/device